Klavionik/battleship-tui/battleship/tui/resources/singleplayer_help.md

 # Help
-In Singleplayer mode you play against the AI.
+In Singleplayer mode you play against the computer.
 You can configure options before the game starts.

 **Roster**
 Choose ship types that will be present on the battlefield.